apache/causeway-site/content/reference/services/memento-service.md

 ### Register the Service

 As of 1.6.0, the `MementoServiceDefault` service is automatically registered and available for injection (it is annotated with `@DomainService`).

-Prior to 1.6.0, it was necessary to register the service in `isis.properties`.